aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/barcode-generation-and-recognition-tutorial/_index.md

 {{% alert color="primary" %}}

-Aspose.BarCode for Java provides features for generating and recognising more than 20 types of barcode.
+Aspose.BarCode for Java provides features for generating and recognising more than 20 types of barcodes.

-This tutorial demonstrates how to use Aspose.BarCode for Java to generate a Pdf417 barcode image, and then read the barcode in that image.
+This tutorial demonstrates how to use Aspose.BarCode for Java to generate a PDF417 barcode image, and then read the barcode in that image.

 For this tutorial, we used Eclipse as the IDE, which is free and could be downloaded at:
 <http://www.eclipse.org/downloads/>